Institute of Criminal Justice Studies

 - Technology Enhanced Active Learning

 We have a strong international reputation for research and innovation, which feeds into our teaching and makes a positive impact on society.
-Much of our research takes place in the following centres:

 We're looking into economic crimes such as fraud and corruption, assessing the existing methods used to fight them – and developing new ways to protect people and organisations from falling victim to them.